yanlynnnnn/tp/docs/UserGuide.md

 2. Press `Enter` to execute.

 Outcome :
-1. GrAB3 will display a success message.
+1. Homerce will display a success message.

 {Example outcome screenshot}

 ##### Find an Expense `findexp`

-You can use this command to find an expense in GrAB3.
+You can use this command to find an expense in Homerce.

 Format : `findexp [d/DESCRIPTION]* [dt/DATE]* [f/IS_FIXED]* [t/TAG]*`